robinnarsinghranabhat/Podcast-Audio-Processing/README.md

 Latest Update :
+- [+1] Merge audio samples with variable Gains

-- Augmentation : Modify Gain of Traning set during augmentation and data Preparation (pydub part) <--
+- [] Augmentation : Modify Gain of Traning set during augmentation  (pydub part)
+    - Try using Pytorch for this.
+- [] For Rapid test, Idea : Loaded the Entier folder in google drive.
+Rapid Test Training there !
-- Apparaenlty Model cannot find the pattern.
+- [] Apparaenlty Model cannot find the pattern.
 Model is not learning.
 Currently using dialated convolution and went with kernel size of 7
-- For Rapid test, Idea : Loaded the Entier folder in google drive.
-Rapid Test Training there !
-- Other Ways : Train on the GRU based model Architecture on Coursera <-- Just use this architecture
+- [] Other Ways : Train on the GRU based model Architecture on Coursera <-- Just use this architecture

 - Potential : Check Spectrogram masking idea in visual